 Chronicle of a long walk by Lalitha Shankar

 Since those times – Badanwalu also housed an important Khadi Center for handloom weaving that has now since gone.
-There is a new movement to try to restore Badanwalu to what it once was and to bring awareness to the people who live there about its rich history, the potential of the biodiveristy of the land and to consider new opportunites to restore a robust economy there through this awareness.
+There is a new movement to try to restore Badanwalu to what it once was and to bring awareness to the people who live there about its rich history, the potential of the biodiversity of the land and to consider new opportunities to restore a robust economy there through this awareness.

 In April 2015, the Badanawalu movement was launched by theatre personality, Prasanna, to draw attention to the dichotomy in the existing development paradigm, in which the gap between the rural and urban economies have widened, with the latter growing at the cost of the former.
 The focus of this Satyagrah (a passive resistance movement) around Badanawalu is also to promote sustainable living and development.
-Badanavalu was identified as the culminating point for the satyagraha as it epitomises the negative impact of the present economic paradigm.
+Badanavalu was identified as the culminating point for the satyagraha as it epitomizes the negative impact of the present economic paradigm.
 For, it was once a thriving centre spinning cotton for Khadi but is now a decrepit village steeped in social and economic decline.
-The Badanawalu movement is an integral part of the larger struggle to protect the livelihood, food, farms and forests, and hence all organisations and movements working on sustainable living have been invited to join the Badanavalu Satyagraha.
+The Badanawalu movement is an integral part of the larger struggle to protect the livelihood, food, farms and forests, and hence all organizations and movements working on sustainable living have been invited to join the Badanavalu Satyagraha.